As a Tomb Guard you are asked many different questions by the public, but the one that we hear the most is: "When did you join the Marines?"

 The Army has been the only military service to guard the Unknown Soldiers.

 In the short time since the first internment, there have been very few units that have guarded the Unknown Soldiers.
 Due to the restructuring of the Army prior to our involvement in World War II, the clear lines of units have been lost.
-With the help of the Old Guard Museum, here is what has been uncovered:
+With the help of the Old Guard Museum, National Infantry Association and the Military Police Regimental Association, here is what has been uncovered:

 March 1926 - July 1942